 Brian Schulz is a national Emmy Award winning producer and cinematographer.
-He previously served as a DP on Showtime’s docu-series, “A Season with Notre Dame Football.”
+He previously served as a DP on Amazon's University of Michigan football docu-series and Showtime’s, “A Season with Notre Dame Football.”

 His 2012 film, “Brooklyn Castle”, [producer + DP] was a South by Southwest (SxSW) Audience Award winner and has since been optioned by Scott Rudin/Sony Pictures for theatrical remake.
 The film was also nominated for a national Emmy.
 In his sixteen years at Major League Baseball Productions, Brian created co-branding content for Gatorade, Scotts, Pepsi and MasterCard.
 The Sports Business Journal honored him with a “Forty Under 40” award in 2014.